bjthe4/bjthe4/README.md

-### Hello there 👋, I'm Benedict Iroha — a Sales Engineer with a builder’s mindset.
+### Hello there 👋, I'm Benedict Iroha — a Solutions Engineer with a builder’s mindset.

 🎓 I graduated from Texas State University with a B.S. in Industrial Engineering, where I built the problem-solving mindset I now bring into every technical project and client conversation.